ysumit99/birthday-cal/README.md

 # Birthday Cal

-Birthday Cal is a week long Cal.
+Birthday Cal is a week long Calendar.
 It's a fun way to demonstrate Vanilla JS skills.

 ## Deployment